 Determining eligibility

-Eligible entities are those that governments consider require access to non-public RDDS data for the exercise of their public policy task, in compliance with applicable data protection laws.
+Eligible government entities are those that governments consider require access to non-public RDDS data for the exercise of their public policy task, in compliance with applicable data protection laws.
 Whether an entity should be eligible is determined by a country/territory nominated accreditation authority, without prejudice to the final responsibility of a disclosing party for the processing of personal data following a request for RDDS data.

 Accreditation requirements: